GalacticLiaison/Elf-Destiny/_docs/brainstorm/random.md

 - could lead to sapiant weapons. maybe telepathically linked to character

 plague resistance is used to determine success of spy animals scheme

+for direct spark trial use glow effect, use transparent pixels art if needed

+maybe we can create an event widget that is just glow orb to absolute position over the emperor's sigil